-The Associates degree in Medical Assistant prepares competent entry-level medical assistants for technical, clinical and administrative positions in physicians' offices, hospitals and clinics.
+The Medical Assistant program is an academic associate of applied science degree that prepares competent entry-level medical assistants for technical, clinical and administrative positions in physicians' offices, hospitals and clinics.
 Medical Assistants are involved in both patient care and administrative areas of a medical practice.
 In addition to attending and participating in all courses, students will be required to complete out-of-class assignments.
 These assignments may include reading, learning activities, problem solving, research projects and presentations.
 Students should expect out-of-class homework that equals at least two (2) hours of work for every one (1) hour of class lecture.
 Upon successful completion of the program (see graduation requirements section of the catalog), students could seek or obtain entry-level employment in a medical assisting or medical assisting-related field(s).